cxfcxf/haproxyctl/README.md

 #Haproxyctl in golang
 #####This is a partial rewrite of https://github.com/flores/haproxyctl in go
-thanks for cflores' great work on the original haproxyctl i am working towards to complete this when i have time, so we will have compiled binary in the future.
+thanks for cflores' great work on the original haproxyctl

 ###update
 1. completed binding to port function